-&lt;sup>21 In legislation following enactment of PRW0RA, Congress expanded the availability of certain benefits, particularly SNAP, to so-called "qualified aliens."
+24 In legislation following enactment of PRW0RA, Congress expanded the availability of certain benefits, particularly SNAP, to so-called "qualified aliens."
 See Agricultural Research, Education and Extension Act of 1998 ("AREERA"), Pub.
 L. No. 105-185, 112 Stat.
 523 (restoring eligibility for certain elderly, disabled and child immigrants who resided in the United States when PRWORA was enacted); The Farm Security and Rural Investment Act of 2002, Pub.
 L. No. 107-171, 116 Stat.
 134 (restoring eligibility for food stamps (now SNAP) to qualified aliens who have been in the United States at least five years and immigrants receiving certain disability payments and for children, regardless of how long they have been in the country).

-&lt;sup>22 DHS concedes that PRWORA's policy statements about self-sufficiency were not codified in the INA, including in the public charge inadmissibility provision, which makes no mention of "self-sufficiency."
+25 DHS concedes that PRWORA's policy statements about self-sufficiency were not codified in the INA, including in the public charge inadmissibility provision, which makes no mention of "self-sufficiency."
 See 84 Fed.
 Reg. at 41,355-56 ("although the INA does not mention self-sufficiency in the context of section 212(a)(4) of the Act, 8 U.S.C.
 1182(a)(4), DHS believes that there is a strong connection between the self-sufficiency policy statements [in PRWORA] (even if not codified in the INA itself) at 8 U.S.C.
 1601 and the public charge inadmissibility language in section 212(a)(4) of the Act, 8 U.S.C.
 1182(a)(4), which were enacted within a month of each other.").

-interpretation of public charge to include receipt of minimal amounts of noncash benefits, it would have been eminently logical for it to do so as part of PRWORA, a law that specifically concerned both the availability of public benefits to noncitizens and the public charge inadmissibility provision of the INA.
+contrary, PRWORA specifically amended another provision of the INA relevant to public charge determinations.
+Section 423 of PRWORA amended the INA to provide detail about the requirements for executing an affidavit of support, a document executed by sponsors of certain immigrants establishing that the immigrant will not become a public charge.
+Pub.
+L. No. 104-193, § 423, 110 Stat.
+2105, 2271-74.
+If Congress had wanted to change the settled interpretation of public charge to include receipt of minimal amounts of noncash benefits, it would have been eminently logical for it to do so as part of PRWORA, a law that specifically concerned both the availability of public benefits to noncitizens and the public charge inadmissibility provision of the INA.
 Congress declined to make that change.

-77. IIRIRA-which was passed the month after PRWORA-codified the existing standard for determining whether a noncitizen was inadmissible as a public charge.
+79. IIRIRA-which was passed the month after PRWORA-codified the existing standard for determining whether a noncitizen was inadmissible as a public charge.
 Pub.
 L. No. 104-208 § 531, 110 Stat.
 3009 (1996) (amending 8 U.S.C. § 1182).
 IIRIRA reenacted the existing INA public charge provision relating to admission and status adjustment, and once again chose to leave the term "public charge" undefined.
 See 8 U.S.C. § 1182(a)(4).
 Instead, the statute provided that, consistent with prior case law, a public charge determination should take account of the "totality of the circumstances," and specified that any public charge determination consider the applicant's age; health; family status; assets, resources, and financial status; and education and skills.
 Id. § 1182(a)(4)(B)(i).

-78. IIRIRA also confirmed that immigration officers could consider a binding affidavit of support from an applicant's sponsor in making a public charge determination.
+80. IIRIRA also confirmed that immigration officers could consider a binding affidavit of support from an applicant's sponsor in making a public charge determination.
 Id. § 1182(a)(4)(B)(ii); see id. § 1183a.
-In practice, since the enactment of PRWORA and IIRIRA, noncitizens seeking admission or adjustment have routinely been able to overcome a potential public charge determination by filing a binding affidavit of support from a sponsor.
+In practice, since the enactment of PRWORA and IIRIRA, noncitizens seeking admission or adjustment have routinely been able to overcome a potential public charge determination by filing a binding affidavit of support from a sponsor.26